Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Just-In-Time Provisioning

-New users are automatically created on first SSO login:
+New users are created automatically on their first successful SSO login:

 - No invitation needed